Updated December 21, 2016

 In North Dakota, you can exempt the following types of personal property. §28-22-02 through §28-22-05

-In North Dakota, you can exempt up to $2,900 of equity in a car, van, motorcycle, truck, SUV, or other motor vehicle.
+In North Dakota, you can exempt up to $2,950 of equity in a motor vehicle, including a car, van, motorcycle, or truck.
 If you have modified the vehicle to accommodate your disability, you can exempt up to $32,000.
 (To learn more, see The North Dakota Motor Vehicle Exemption.)

 Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).
 11 U.S.C. § 522.

 IRAS and Roth IRAs to $1,283, 025.
 (This amount is adjusted every three years.
 For the most recent figure, see Your Retirement Account in Bankruptcy.)
 11 U.S.C. § 522(b)(3)(C)(n); §15-41-30(A)(13)

 Erisa-qualified benefits, IRAs, Roth IRA and Keoghs to $100,000 per plan.
 You can exempt more if you need the money for your support.
 The total exemption for all accounts cannot be more than $200,000. §28-22-03.1(7)

 Disabled veteran’s benefits (other than for military pay). §28-22-03.1(4)(d)